-Table 2 summarizes the component contributions to drag, and the corresponding reference areas.
+Table 1 summarizes the component contributions to drag, and the corresponding reference areas.
 If no reference area is indicated, then the input is only drag area D/q.
 An appropriate drag reference area is defined for each component; the reference area is either input or calculated.
-Wetted area is calculated for each component, even if it is not the reference area.
-The component wetted areas are summed to obtain the aircraft wetted area.
-Some of the weight models also require the wetted area.